MikheilKvizhinadze2001/K-Means_Clustering/README.md

 The K-Means algorithm is first implemented using libraries.
 This serves as a benchmark for the implementation from scratch.
 The algorithm implemented from scratch follows the standard procedure of the K-Means algorithm.
 It includes initialization of centroids, assignment of data points to the nearest centroid, and updating of centroids.

-## Detailed Explanation

-Since there are two distinct notebooks, detailed explanation of their implementation and performance is provided in the respective notebooks.

 ## Links to the datasets: